cloudblog004/fantasticfoodies/content/en/posts/1236-simple-way-to-make-speedy-quick-and-amp-easy-skewer-free-yakitori-with-japanese-leek.md

 - "Return the Japanese leek to the pan, and continue stir-frying until the chicken is lightly browned."
 - "Pour in the ＊ mixture and mix well.
 Continue stir-frying until the liquid has evaporated a little bit and the sauce starts to thicken."
 - "You&#39;re all done!"
-- "If you want to skewer the meat, use this recipefor &#34;My family&#39;s Yakitori with Delicious Sauce&#34;"
+- "If you want to skewer the meat, use this recipefor *My family&#39;s Yakitori with Delicious Sauce*"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe